oracle/oci-service-broker/charts/oci-service-broker/docs/object-storage.md

 ## Service Provision Request Parameters

-The request parameters for Service provisioning are
+The request parameters for Service provisioning are:

 | Parameter        | Description                                                  | Type   | Mandatory |
 | ---------------- | ------------------------------------------------------------ | ------ | --------- |